nghiadc94/OpenThread_LearningTracker/Thread Fundamentals/README.md

 - Example:
   - Your device exposes REST-like resources, e.g., /temperature, /status.
   - It responds to CoAP GET or POST requests from another node or cloud app.
-## IEEE 802.15.4 and 6LoWPAN basics
-### IEEE 802.15.4
-IEEE 802.15.4 is a low-power, low-data-rate wireless communication standard.
-It defines how devices physically send and receive data (the Physical Layer) and how they share access to the radio channel (the MAC Layer).

-**IEEE 802.15.4 Features:**
-- Data Rate: Typically 250 kbps (in 2.4 GHz band)
-- Frequency Bands: 2.4 GHz (worldwide), 868 MHz (EU), 915 MHz (US)
-- Range: ~10–100 meters (extended via mesh)
-- Low Power: Designed for long battery life (months to years)
-- Topology: Star or Mesh

-IEEE 802.15.4 included only the radio link and basic coordination between devices, no IP support and no application layer.

-### 6LoWPAN
-6LoWPAN stands for **IPv6 over Low-Power Wireless Personal Area Networks** It is a network layer adaptation protocol that allows IPv6 packets to be sent over IEEE 802.15.4 radios.

-**6LoWPAN Functions:**
-- Header Compression: IPv6 headers are 40 bytes long — too big for 802.15.4’s 127-byte MTU.
-6LoWPAN compresses them.
-- Fragmentation: Breaks large packets into smaller ones that fit 802.15.4 frames.
-- Mesh Forwarding: Adds optional mesh routing support (Thread uses its own layer 3 routing though).

-**Why we use 6LoWPAN?**
-- It enables direct IP connectivity from small devices to the internet (via IPv6).
-- Devices can talk using standard IP-based protocols like CoAP, MQTT, HTTP, etc., with no proprietary translation needed.

 ## Thread device types and roles
 ### Device Types